robcarver17/skipperman/docs/patrol_boat_help.md

 Click on 'remove boat from rota' to remove a boat entirely.

-FIXME - there is currently a bug where you need to press the button several times.

 # Allocating volunteers

 ## Allocating a volunteer to a boat